brson/contract-game/doc/notes.md

 to find the Substrate API docs.
 I know the Ink API docs are self hosted in one place, and not on docs.rs.
-All the Substrate docs should be on docs.rs.
+Rust API docs should be on docs.rs &mdash;
-It's just expected by Rust programmers.
+it's just expected by Rust programmers.

-I go to the Substrate dev docs place that I know, substrate.dev, and click the prominent "API Reference" link.
+I go to substrate.dev,
+and click the prominent "API Reference" link.
 It leads to yet another URL: